What is Hypochondria and How to Get Help?

 A doctor checks a patient's blood pressure, surrounded by medical implements

-Hypochondria (also known as hypochondriasis) is commonly referred to as illness anxiety disorder (IAD).
+Hypochondria, clinically known as Illness Anxiety Disorder (IAD), is a mental health condition characterized by an overwhelming fear of having a serious medical condition, despite medical reassurance and evidence to the contrary.
 Diagnosis of IAD is confirmed when fears and symptoms persist for longer than six months despite a thorough medical evaluation and reassurance there are no medical issues present.
-This chronic anxiety-related disorder often presents similarly to obsessive-compulsive disorder.
-And, like other anxiety disorders, hypochondria has the potential to interfere with a person’s quality of life.
+This chronic anxiety-related disorder often presents similarly to obsessive-compulsive disorder and can significantly impact daily life, relationships, and mental well-being.

-The extreme anxiety associated with hypochondria can manifest as bodily sensations — such as muscle twitching or fatigue — which, to a hypochondriac, are associated with a specific physical illness, despite the body being healthy.
-In this scenario, the disorder is not about the presence or absence of illness, but the psychological reaction to a specific form of anxiety.
+The extreme health anxiety associated with hypochondria can manifest as bodily sensations — such as muscle twitching or fatigue — which, to a hypochondriac, are associated with a specific physical illness, despite the body being healthy.
+In this scenario, the mental health condition is not about the presence or absence of illness, but the psychological reaction to a specific form of anxiety.

 Other somatoform disorders include: